 Another highlight of the bill is that it would open up weed-related businesses to be eligible for SBA loans.
 These loans often help businesses meet financial needs in their early stages and can help level the playing field for small-time shops and farms against giant corporations.

-But the true meat of the bill is in how it treats people formerly convicted of weed-related crimes.
+But the true meat of the bill is in how it treats people with low-level cannabis convictions.
 In its text, HR 3884 “establishes a process to expunge convictions and conduct sentencing review hearings related to federal cannabis offenses.”

-The bill also “establishes a trust fund to support various programs and services for individuals and businesses in communities impacted by the war on drugs.”
-This is not nothing.
-Far and away the most dire consequences of the War on Drugs has been the terror and havoc it has wreaked on marginalized communities.
+The Reinvestment and Expungement Act also “establishes a trust fund to support various programs and services for individuals and businesses in communities impacted by the war on drugs.”
+This is not anything.
+Far and away the direst consequences of the War on Drugs have been the terror and havoc it has wreaked on marginalized communities.
 Does it go far enough?
 Fuck no. Is it a start?
 Absolutely.

-In addition the bill “prohibits the denial of federal public benefits to a person on the basis of certain cannabis-related conduct or convictions, prohibits the denial of benefits and protections under immigration laws on the basis of a cannabis-related event (e.g., conduct or a conviction).”
+In addition, the MORE Act “prohibits the denial of federal public benefits to a person on the basis of certain cannabis-related conduct or convictions, prohibits the denial of benefits and protections under immigration laws on the basis of a cannabis-related event (e.g., conduct or a conviction).”

 First, the bad news